N. Porsenna: Interwar politics

 In the resulting Greater Romania, which included both Transylvania and Bessarabia, Porsenna was recognized as a professional author: completing two more novels and two collections of stories by 1921, he was head of Gutenberg publishing house from 1920, and a member of the Romanian Writers' Society from 1923.
 According to a tongue-in-cheek statement by Șeicaru, Arena went under because: "We were all aged 24 and all of us natural-born bosses.
 This is why we split up in no time, and went on to establish, each in turn, our very own gazettes".
 Literary historian Paul Cernat notes that Porsenna was founder of the newspaper Naționalul ("The National"); in 1921–1922, he was also Flacăras co-editor, which implied an association with Brătianu's National Liberal Party.
 Porsenna was, or was perceived to be, a member of the latter group.

 Strigoii ("The Ghosts"), appearing in 1920, was supposed to be Porsenna's first work of "serious" literature, since it tackled the sobering experience of war.
-It was however panned by an indignant Vinea (whose relationship with Porsenna had grown visibly strained); Vinea who suggested that Strigoii could only be called a novel because of its overall size.
+It was however panned by an indignant Vinea (whose relationship with Porsenna had grown visibly strained); Vinea suggested that Strigoii could only be called a novel because of its overall size.
 As Teutișan notes, interwar critics almost always ignored Porsenna, and their indifference was not unjustified: the novels evidenced a "mix of intelligence and naive, braggart attitudes", cultivating sensationalism and interrupting the narrative flow with "wisecracking commentary, sometimes thrown in just for the feel of it."
 Porsenna was not dissuaded by the poor reception—his younger friend Gheorghe Penciu reports that he showed "exaggerated modesty and shyness" in his private life, being indifferent to public honors while also unrelenting in his polemics with more prestigious literary figures.
 He continued with a series of political novels and novellas, including Spre fericire ("Toward Happiness") and the Southern Dobrujan-themed Visătorii ("The Dreamers").